pine64/website/content/documentation/Accessories/Cases/NASCase.md

 ## Which software should I use?

-{{< figure src="/documentation/images/OMVGUI.png" title="The OMV WebGUI is easy to understand but also very robust.
+{{< figure src="/documentation/images/OMVGUI.png" caption="The OMV WebGUI is easy to understand but also very robust.
 It offers easy installation of plugins, system administration and overview of available services" width="200" >}}

 If you are intending to build a home or small company NAS, then we strongly recommend you use [Open Media Vault (OMV)](/documentation/ROCKPro64/Software#openmediavault).
 OMV is an open source NAS solution that makes setting up user accounts, network shares and services a breeze.
 It also simplifies installing additional features (called plugins), such as: PLEX media server; Remote Desktop; Encryption; RSync; etc.